Research

 The First Era of American Federal Public Housing (1940-1960) — Effects on Neighborhoods

 This paper examines how early American public housing affected the income and demographic composition of targeted neighborhoods.
 At its outset in the mid-1930s and roughly until 1960, public housing combined two missions: provide “decent” housing to working-poor families, and help cities curb urban decay through slum clearance.
 It was the first nationwide attempt to rely on housing policy to limit the extent of urban poverty concentration.
 To investigate its effects on neighborhoods, I construct a novel data set with development locations and construction dates in 44 cities.
 Using a shift-share-style instrument framework, I instrument for local public housing construction by exploiting exogenous aggregate fluctuations in the number of federally funded public housing units across regions and over time, interacted with a neighborhood’s likelihood of receiving public housing conditional on its conditional on its start-of-period characteristics.
 I find that in neighborhoods most likely to be targeted by the policy, public housing construction increased the shares of families in the lower half of the income distribution, with deciles 3 to 5 increasing by 5 to 6 percentage points each.
 The bottom decile share declined by about 7 percentage points, although this estimate is not statistically significant.
 I also show that the average family income below the city median increased by about 20 percent in typical recipient neighborhoods.
 Together, these effects indicate that public housing reduced the concentration of families in the lowest decile by drawing in families with slightly higher incomes.
 Put differently, targeted neighborhoods became “mixed-income” areas, which differs considerably from the high levels of poverty concentration that were downstream of changes in public housing policy beginning in the 1960s.
-These results underscore the way housing policy shapes neighborhood residential composition and income segregation.
-(Draft coming soon)
+These results underscore the way housing policy shapes neighborhood residential composition and income segregation. [pdf]

 Work in Progress